kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.6.7 - May 23, 2016 =
+* Added a system to change video playback settings via URL query strings.
+* Added "start" shortcode attribute to start videos at a particular timecode.
+* Fixed bug that set Video.js players to the highest resolution no matter what was set as the default.

 = 4.6.6 - May 21, 2016 =
 * Added support for Yoast's custom Universal Google Analytics variable name.